tamerh/biobtree/README.md

 ## Demo

-Demo of web interface which covers all the datasets with examples
+Demo of web interface which covers all the datasets with examples.
+This demo covers relatively old data from 2020 for the latest data use the tool directly.

 https://www.ebi.ac.uk/~tgur/biobtree/